dollerbill/Raspberry-Pi-Temperature-Monitor/README.md

-#DS18B20 temperature sensor with python
+#Raspberry Pi & DS18B20 temperature sensor with python

 ##Run on Raspberry Pi
-    I runing this with Archlinux
+    Running headless on an install of Jessie Lite

 ###I Used Systemd/Timers
 #### ds18b20.timer